wearebraid/vueformulate.com/docs/guide/custom-inputs/README.md

 # Custom inputs

-If the input type you're looking for is not part of the built in fields (mostly HTML5 input types), and you haven't found a [plugin](/guide/plugins) that adds the functionality you need — you can create your own input types.
+If the input type you're looking for is not part of the built-in fields (mostly HTML5 input types), and you haven't found a [plugin](/guide/plugins) that adds the functionality you need — you can create input types of your own.

 ## Structure of an input

-Before diving right into code, let’s take a high level look at how a `FormulateInput` component is structured:
+Before diving into code, let’s take a high-level look at how a `FormulateInput` component is structured:

 ![FormulateInput internal structure](./structure.png)